MrBeee/roll/Readme.md

 #### 6	Changelog

+- 2024-07/08 (0.3.2) Geometry creation from templates now runs significantly faster.
+Fixed some bugs in Land Survey Wizard
 - 2024-06-02 (0.3.1) Created a 'display' menu.
 This allows for closing the display pane, when using *smallish* full HD displays.
 Fixed some bugs
 - 2024-05-27 (0.3.0) reduced minimal width of Geometry & SPS tables, in order to make working with a *smallish* full HD (1920x1080) screen easier.
 - 2024-05-23 (0.2.9) expanded numba @jit functions, added rms-offset plot on Layout tab.
 Fixed some bugs.
 Implemented function profiling.